This page provides links and information for CRS reporters and digital service providers.

 Banks and other financial institutions use the CRS due diligence rules to review their accounts, identify those held by non-residents and report the relevant information to the ATO.
 That information will then be exchanged with the participating foreign tax authorities of those non-residents.
 In parallel, the ATO will receive eligible financial account information on Australian residents from other countries' tax authorities.
 This will help ensure that Australian residents with financial accounts in other countries are complying with Australian tax law and act as a deterrent to tax evasion.

 In Australia, the CRS Reportable Financial Institutions (RFIs) include banks and other deposit taking institutions, custodial institutions, investment entities, and specified insurance companies.

-The CRS will take effect from 1 July 2017 with the first report from Australian RFIs due by 31 July 2018.
+The CRS came into effect on 1 July 2017 and the first report from Australian RFIs is due by 31 July 2018.
 The first report will include data from 1 July 2017 to 31 December 2017.
 After this period reports will include data from January to December and will be due annually, by 31 July in the following year.

 17 March 2017